 You can get rid of them by spraying 50 percent rubbing alcohol mixed with water on the leaves, using insecticidal soaps and neem oil, and applying rubbing alcohol to the cut ends when pruning the leaves and stems.

 The Senecio Vitalis is seasonal and blooms in the middle to end of winter, which as you may know, is completely backward for every other succulent that we have ever written about to this date.

 We did turn to the scientific literature to determine why this one plant does this and there are no answers in the texts.

-So, one might surmise that it does so to take advantage of an open window where there is little to no competition and so that the plant basically has no competitor plants to have to contend with.
+So, one might surmise that it does so to take advantage of an open window where there is little to no competition and so that the plant has no competitor plants to have to contend with.

-This may or may not turn out to be the reason should one be found.
+This may or may not turn out to be the reason one should be found.
 However, it does sound plausible.

 This succulent grows small whitish-yellow flowers on top of the leaves and foliage when it blooms.